-Violinist, Syrian Refugee and High Profile Supporter for UNHCR
+Violinist, UNHCR High Profile Supporter

 “Fled Syria and Found Refuge on the Stage.